samiullahfx/glance-care-dashboard/README.md

 Todo's to run the application locally.

 1. Install NodeJS (v18.20.5) or any latest version
-2. Navigate to glance-care-dashboard (npm install) - To install npm modules
+2. Navigate to glance-care-dashboard
+3. To install npm modules
+# npm install
-3. To run application - npm run dev
+4. To run application
+# npm run dev
-4. To run tests - npm test
+5. To run tests
+# npm test
+6. To build
-5. To build - npm run build
+# npm run build

 Demo - https://glance-care-dashboard.firebaseapp.com/